JanLauGe/janlauge.github.io/_posts/2017-08-06-minimum-cost-flow-problem.md

 [18]   0   0   0   0   0   0 -30  30
 ```

 We can now feed all of this information to `lpSolve` to calculate the optimal flow values of each edge.
+Our example is relatively small, but because all values are integers it will compile relatively fast, even for much larger number of edges.
+I have successfully run a similar version of this code for a network with several thousands of edges in less than a minute on my laptop.

 ```r
 library(lpSolve)